dapplets/dapplet-docs/docs/ex05-wallet.md

 This example shows how to connect a wallet to a dapplet.

-The initial code for this example is here: [ex05-wallet-exercise.](https://github.com/dapplets/dapplet-template/tree/ex05-wallet-exercise)
+Here is the initial code for this example: [ex05-wallet-exercise.](https://github.com/dapplets/dapplet-template/tree/ex05-wallet-exercise)

 In `src/index.ts` declare variables to be used for transactions: